HWKyaraZhou/KZgameDesign/MVP.md

 - simple timer that goes "game over" when end
 - inventory box with 3 boxes
 - dialog boxes
+- multiple areas in one scene
+- Pause feature

 ## what is still needed/ can impletment
-- multiple areas in one scene
 - changes base on timer
 - actual backgrounds and images